masanorinyo/rest_django_api_boilerplate/README.md

         # add django module in there
         django-admin.py startapp {resource name} ./resources/{resource name}

+        # once you create an app, add the app to INSTALLED_APPS in settings.py

 ##### Interaction with Database

 - How to migrate database